 Pat Regan, QBE Insurance Group CEO, said the RE100 target comes on top of QBE’s commitment to reduce overall energy use by 15% by 2021, from 2018 levels, and follows the company becoming carbon neutral in 2018.

-“In 2018, we offset more than 47,000 tons of carbon dioxide equivalent across our operations in 31 countries around the world,” Regan said.
+“In 2018, we offset more than 47,000 tonnes of carbon dioxide equivalent across our operations in 31 countries around the world,” Regan said.
 “Now, with this commitment to use 100% renewable electricity by 2025, we are going a step further in our efforts to reduce QBE’s impact on the environment.
 As an international insurer, with insurance products covering a diverse portfolio around the globe, we are acutely aware of the risks and opportunities that climate change presents for our customers and our business.
 This decision aligns with QBE’s support for the objectives of the Paris Agreement and our efforts to support the transition to a lower carbon economy.”